TedHusted/awake/awake.md/awake.md

 “No, they expect the coma to last several days.”

 “I’m Agent Park and this is my partner, Agent Tate.
-We just have a few questions about your sibling’s background that would help with our investigation.”
+We have a few questions about your sibling’s background that would help with our investigation.”

 “Does the NTSB typically handle car crashes?”
 Toby asks.